TkFxCode/td-td-dashboard/README.md

+### TheTradingDashboard

 This is a [Next.js](https://nextjs.org/) project with the new Nextjs 13 App Directory.
 Auth, and Database managed with [`appwrite`](https://appwrite.io/).

+This is my entry to the 2023 [Appwrite Hackathon](https://hashnode.com/hackathons/appwrite).
+Be sure to check out my [HashNode](https://hashnode.com/hackathons/appwrite) article for more details.
+You can find a video demo below of the application.

+# Desktop View

+Link

+# Mobile View

+Link

+# Recommended Mentions

 For the best UI Library check out [shadcn/ui](https://ui.shadcn.com/)